 - Ménerbes 6km

-- Rousillon 8km
+- Rousillon (and the interesting Ochre Trail) 8km

 - Oppède 10km

-A Litte About the Chateau de Sade
+The Chateau de Sade

 Lacoste is crowned by the crumbling walls of the Chateau de Sade, the castle of the notorious Marquis de Sade.
 It's slowly being restored, having fallen into the hands of fashion designer Pierre Cardin, who has bought up many homes in Lacoste as well as the residence of Casanova in Venice.
 But, aside from the arts festival, it's really all about the de Sade family.